horrjd1/horrjd1/MultiMedia/UI.md

 - School Planner
 - MyLifeOrganized: To-Do List

-using those apps as a bases I started making some basic sketches of the layout and the UI elements.
+After using these apps I noticed how not many of them did projects (checkboxes with sub items) and didnt display overdue items, the items would just dissapear from the agenda screen and can only be viewed from the calander.
+Because of this I wanted to include overdue items and a projects screen my design.
+After using those apps as a bases I started making some basic sketches of the layout and the UI elements.

 <img src="imgs/multimedia/sketches/Scan1.jpg" alt="image" width="200">
 <img src="imgs/multimedia/sketches/Scan2.jpg" alt="image" width="200">